-Celebrate Women’s Health & Fitness Day with These 7 Easy Tips
+Celebrate Women’s Health & Fitness Day With Secrets for Staying healthy

 For many women, looking after others is a way of life.
 Whether it's tending to children, caregiving for aging parents, maintaining a household or enduring a grueling work schedule - women tend to have a lot on their plates.
 Often, busy schedules result in a lack of self-care, which can compromise women's health.